 The Katie, a 55 foot long, sweep-style, eight person racing shell, was installed above the reference collection in June 2013.
 The Katie was used by the crew team at Milwaukee-Downer College beginning in 1938 until around 1964.
-She was manufactured by the Williams Racing Shell Boat Yard in Massachusetts, and was named after Katherine Specht, a Milwaukee-Downer instructor in physical education.
+She was manufactured by the Williams Racing Shell Boat Yard in Massachusetts, and was named after Katherine Specht, a Milwaukee-Downer instructor in physical education from 1932 to 1938.
 When Lawrence and Milwaukee-Downer consolidated in 1964, Lawrence decided not to have the shell transported to Appleton.

 Since the 1964 consolidation, Lawrence University has housed a variety of artifacts from Milwaukee-Downer College.
-Some well-known examples are the Teakwood Room and the handsome grandfather clocks in the library.
+Some well-known examples are the Teakwood Room in the Hurvis Center (formerly Downer Commons) and the handsome grandfather clocks in the library.
 For historical photos of the Milwaukee-Downer crew team, see our digital archives.
 For more information about the consolidation, see the Lawrence History page.

 Read the news release: "Rescued: A Student’s Curiosity Helps Bring Long-Lost Rowing Shell “Home”"